josemarsilva/study-database/oracle/performance/README.md

 ### 3.1.
 How the Optimizer Works

-* The CBO evaluates multiple execution plans and selects the one with the lowest estimated cost.
+* The CBO evaluates multiple execution plans and selects the one with the lowest estimated cost
-* It relies on statistics (table size, index distribution, data distribution) to make decisions.
+* It relies on statistics (table size, index distribution, data distribution) to make decisions
-* Uses histograms to improve accuracy for columns with skewed data distributions.
+* Uses histograms to improve accuracy for columns with skewed data distributions

-Performance Tip: Keep statistics up to date using:
+* Performance Tip: Keep statistics up to date using

 ```sql
 EXEC DBMS_STATS.GATHER_SCHEMA_STATS('your_schema');